JustenQ/labyrinth/README.md

 Followers dominate these depths, embodiments of pure, primal hunger.
 They hunt by sound, faster than you and relentless in their pursuit.

-Blue dots are rare here and green dots are non-existent, and the tears that appear are as likely to drag you further into the depths as they are to lead you out.
+Blue dots are rare here and green dots are almost non-existent, and the tears that appear are as likely to drag you further into the depths as they are to lead you out.

 Every moment in the SubLabyrinth is borrowed time.